 And what he’d come up with… the only explanation he’d been able to come up with…

 Erica greets his question with an amused snort, tossing a curl back over her leather-clad shoulder.
-Now that Scott’s standing in front of one of Derek’s betas, he can recognize how she and Stiles seem to fit together today, like a punk-edged, leather-clad unit.
+Now that Scott’s standing in front of one of Derek’s betas, he can recognize how she and Stiles seem to fit together today, like a punk-edged, bad boy wannabe unit.
 Like they’re wearing some coordinated uniform of Derek’s pack.

 Not Derek’s pack anymore though, not really.
 Not if Stiles had… Scott shakes the thought, swallowing thickly.